aseqbase/administrator/README.md

 # Administration panel for the aseqbase website
-A default content management system is special for an aseqbase website...
+A goldsmith management system, is special for an aseqbase website...
 ## Dependencies
 * <a href="http://github.com//aseqbase/aseqbase">aseqbase/aseqbase</a>
 ## Installations